NCERT Solutions for Class 12 Chemistry Chapter 5 – Free PDF Download

 Hence, we can say that colloid is not a substance but a state of the substance which is dependent on the size of the particle.
 A colloidal state is intermediate between a true solution and a suspension.

-Class 12 is very crucial in a student’s life because the marks score in class 12 plays a vital role in getting admission to the college of your own choice, moreover, the marks scored in class 12 are also important to get eligible for many government exams.
-Students preparing for class 12 board examinations are advised to solve NCERT questions, solving the NCERT Solutions will help them to understand the chapter.
+Class 12 is very crucial in a student’s life because the marks scored in Class 12 play a vital role in getting admission to the college of your choice.
+Moreover, these marks are also important to get admission to many government exams.
+Students preparing for Class 12 board examinations are advised to solve the NCERT questions present in all chapters and subjects with the help of NCERT Solutions for Class 12 for better understanding.
 Sometimes the questions from the NCERT books are asked directly in the examination just by changing the numerical values, so it is important that students must try to solve all the NCERT questions provided at the end of this chapter.

-Keep visiting BYJU’S for the latest NCERT sample papers and previous year solved questions.
-BYJU’S provides CBSE notes for classes 6th to 12th and interactive videos for a better understanding of the chapters.
+Keep visiting BYJU’S for the latest NCERT Solutions, sample papers, and previous year solved questions.
+BYJU’S provides CBSE notes for Classes 6 to 12 and interactive videos for a better understanding of the chapters.